aerni/laravel-spotify/readme.md

 Spotify::searchTracks('Closed on Sunday')->get();
 ```

 **Important:** The `get()` method acts as the final method of the fluent interface.
-Make sure to always call it last in the method chain to make a request to the Spotify Web API.
+Make sure to always call it last in the method chain to execute a request to the Spotify Web API.

 ## Optional Parameters
 You may pass optional parameters to your requests using the fluent interface provided by this package.
 A common use case is to set a `limit` and `offset` to your request.